MihaelaLisman/API--AutomationTestingFramework/README.md

 # API--AutomationTestingFramework
 This is my project for the itFactory Automation Testing course.
-I implemented a framework for API automation testing
+I implemented a framework for API automation testing.